HOW TO DESIGN A WEBSITE IN NO TIME

 This one is self-explanatory.
 Publish your website and then tell the world about it!
 Take a moment to celebrate and feel proud of yourself for a job well done!

 It’s important to understand that you must continue to maintain your website—don’t just publish it and forget about it.
 Write blog posts if time allows.
 Continue to optimize your pages.
 Make sure internal and external links are connected.

 Take the time to learn a bit about SEO.
-You don’t have to totally nerd out on it, just learn enough to boost your ranking.
-Your website is your storefront, make it easy your ideal clients to find you.
+You don’t have to totally nerd out on it; just learn enough to boost your ranking.
+Your website is your storefront, making it easy for your ideal clients to find you.

-Click HERE for a handy dandy SEO checklist to help keep you on track.
+Click HERE for the ultimate SEO checklist to help keep you on track.